jlisbon12/FPHS-webmaster/README.md

 # FPHS-webmaster

-echo This is for Education Purpose Only
+This is for Education Purpose Only